 Unfortunately, this type of crash is all too common.
 According to the National Safety Council, there were over 500,000 crashes with deer alone in 2003.
 State Farm reports that the average cost of repairs from incidents like these is just under $4000.
 They also have a state-by-state map with the odds of such a crash in 2015-2016 with West Virginia topping the list at a 1 in 41 odds.

-Generally, collisions with deer and other wildlife are insured under comprehensive coverage, instead of collision coverage as one might expect.
+Generally, collisions with deer and other wildlife receive protection via comprehensive coverage, instead of collision coverage as one might expect.
 Collision coverage is only used is if the driver hits the animal but they had time to avoid a crash.
 For example, a deer standing in the road, versus suddenly jumping into the road in front of the car.
-The reason for this distinction is that comprehensive protects against random, unpredictable damages.
+The reason for this distinction is that comprehensive coverage protects against random, unpredictable damages.
 A deer suddenly jumping out into the road (or things like theft, vandalism, or fire).
-Collision coverage, on the other hand, is designed to protect specifically against crashes with other cars or objects.
+Collision coverage, on the other hand, protects specifically against crashes with other cars or objects.

 As a Driver

 As in other cases, the driver’s collision coverage will apply for vehicle damages.
-Any personal injuries are covered under PIP, medpay, or health insurance.
+For personal injuries, they would use PIP, Medpay, or health insurance.

 At-fault (tort) state